fcdimitr/fglt/README.md

 installed under `/usr/pkg/opencilk`, you can install FGlT using the command

     env CXX=/usr/pkg/opencilk/bin/clang++ meson build

-*Note*: If the specified compiler supports `cilk`, the compiled program will automatically use `cilk` for parallelism.
-Otherwise, the program will run in sequential mode.

 If you wish to install system-wide the header files, libraries, and the `fglt` executable, issue: